Altham, Lancashire

 Altham is a village and civil parish in the Borough of Hyndburn, in Lancashire, England.
-It is the only parish in the borough – the remainder is an unparished area.
 The village is 4 mi west of Burnley, 3 mi north of Accrington, and 2 mi north-east of Clayton-le-Moors, and is on the A678 Blackburn to Burnley road.

 The village is located in the north east corner of the parish on the River Calder, and in the south west is Altham West, a suburb of Accrington.
 The census of 2001 recorded a population for the parish of 897, increasing to 1,137 at the 2011 Census.
 However the village's 2011 population was only 343.